sfia-andreidaniel/Constraint/README.md

 ### Generating documentation

-You will need a tool called "typedoc", which can be installed first by typing:
+**You will need a tool called "typedoc"**, which can be installed first by typing:

     make doc_install

-After you have the "typedoc" installed, you can build the documentation by typing:
+**After** you have the "typedoc" installed, you can build the documentation by typing:

     make doc

-### Generating the Typescript .d.ts library file
+### Generating the Constraint.d.ts declarations file

-You will need a tool called "dts-generator", which can be installed first by typing:
+**You will need a tool called "dts-generator"**, which can be installed first by typing:

     make dts_install

-After you have the "dts-generator" installed, you can build the documentation by typing:
+**After** you have the "dts-generator" installed, you can build the documentation by typing:

     make dts